 Hold on to the memories.
 They will hold onto you.

 For every fleeting moment that passes that makes me sad because it won’t last, thank you.
 For every time in my life that I wish I could go back to because I regretted it, thank you.
 For every fun night that I’m still wishing I could relive, thank you.
 Thank you for this line.
 It helps me a lot.
 It helps me when I feel anxious about time passing, which is a lot of the time.
 It reminds me that memories will find you when you need it.
 Thank you for this line.
 So much.

 The reputation Stadium Tour was the first time I ever saw Taylor Swift in concert.
-It took me twelve years before I ever saw her live.
+It took me years before I ever got to see her live.
 She sang “Love Story,” and I burst into tears.
 A full on adult and I was crying over Shakespeare turned into a pop song because the fact was that there was a twelve year old girl still inside of me holding on to something, and that became very evident to me.

 “All my flowers grew back as thorns,” was the summarized version of my personality for years.
-For a very long time, I felt bitter inside.
-I’m not gonna lie because sometimes I still do, and I feel okay acknowledging it, but reputation has shown me that thorns come out of flowers to begin with.
+For a very long time, I was really bitter inside.
+I’m not gonna lie because sometimes I still feel like that, and I feel okay acknowledging it, but reputation has shown me that thorns come out of flowers to begin with.
 It’s possible to grow from it.
 It’s possible to actually not care about what other people think of you.
 It’s actually possible to let things go.
+It’s possible to find comfort in someone else.
 It’s possible to love yourself.